microsoft/LinuxTracepoints/README.md

 # Libraries for Linux Tracepoints and user_events

-This repository contains libraries for using the Linux [user_events](https://docs.kernel.org/trace/user_events.html) facility to generate tracepoints from user mode.
+This repository contains libraries for using the [user_events](https://docs.kernel.org/trace/user_events.html) facility to generate Linux Tracepoints from user mode.

 ## Overview